 The Cone Of Silence

 One of the more famous gadgets was the Cone of Silence.
 Whenever something top secret needed to be discussed in the Chief’s office, Max would remind him that they should use it based on CONTROL’s security protocol.
 The Cone of Silence was supposed to maintain secrecy, but it never failed to fail.
 An alternative to the cone of silence was the coughing code.
 At the end of the conversation using the coughing code, Max would tell the Chief to get his cold checked out.

 To aid Agent 86 in his secret missions, from time to time, other CONTROL agents would pop up in the craziest places like trashcans and flower pots.
 In some episodes, the humanoid robot, Hymie (Dick Gautier) was employed to assist in the missions.
 No matter who or what attempted to aid Agent 86, he always managed to screw it all up.

 KAOS had several recurring villains.
 One, more memorable, recurring bad guy that comes to mind is Siegfried (Bernie Kopell).
 He and Agent 86 have a love/hate relationship.
 They are two of a kind; often respecting each other’s efforts, although not agreeing on the outcome.

-Agent 86 was such a lovable character.
-It didn’t matter that he was incompetent.
-We all loved him just the way he was.
+Agent 86 was such a lovable character, it didn’t matter that he was incompetent.
 Who wouldn’t love a guy who had a heart for justice, his country, his woman and his dog, Fang?

-Maxwell Smart, Agent 86, will always be remembered for his famous catchphrases.
+Maxwell Smart, Agent 86, will always be remembered for his famous catchphrases, delivered in Don Adams' nasal, know-it-all voice.
 There are things he would say that we knew were coming; we just didn’t know when.
+They aren't necessarily funny on their own, but their inevitability made them hilarious.
 Below are some catchphrases you may remember.
-Please feel free to add to the list!

 Like it?
 Share with your friends!